-Where the mid-term threat assessment finds a significant change to the criminal landscape and Member States deem it necessary to introduce a new CHSG, ATSG, priority, or OAP, this will be brought to COSI for discussion/approval.
+Where the mid-term review of new, changing and emerging threats finds a significant change to the criminal landscape and Member States deem it necessary to introduce a new and/or amend existing CHSG, ATSG, priority, or OAP, this will be brought to COSI for discussion/approval.
 If agreed upon, the new priority and/or OAP will be submitted to the Council for approval.